Gertjan

 Light's contribution to food is particularly important.
 Crop

-the planet's ability to feed it, one group of Dutch scientists
+from the planet's ability to feed it, one group of Dutch

-thinks we need a new approach.
-This approach isn't to meddle with
+scientists thinks we need a new approach.
+This approach isn't to

-genes, or to plug extra fertiliser into nitrate-soaked soils.
-The
+meddle with genes, or to plug extra fertiliser into

-Dutch group, called PlantLab, have scrapped sunlight altogether.
+nitrate-soaked soils.
+The Dutch group, called PlantLab, have

 "The plants look black," says Gertjan Meeuws, one of the

-engineered, it's because they are bathed solely in blue and red
+genetically engineered, it's because they are bathed solely in

-light – there is no green light in the PlantLab hanger for the
+blue and red light – there is no green light in the PlantLab

-have dreamt about.
-Huge sliding trays of leafy greens (blacks),
+might have dreamt about.
+Huge sliding trays of leafy greens

-are tended by an army of robotic arms, and given, according to
+(blacks), are tended by an army of robotic arms, and given,

-Meeuws, precisely what they need to thrive.
-He and his team have
+according to Meeuws, precisely what they need to thrive.
+He and

-been studying plants since 1989, working to better understand
+his team have been studying plants since 1989, working to better

-their needs and to make the growing process more efficient.
-They
+understand their needs and to make the growing process more

-maximise their potential," Meeuws says.
-"You have to look at our
+to maximise their potential," Meeuws says.
+"You have to look at

-system as taking two steps at once.
-Firstly, we grow plants in
+our system as taking two steps at once.
+Firstly, we grow plants

-totally controlled conditions – plant paradise as we call it.
-The
+in totally controlled conditions – plant paradise as we call it.

-supply chain, to produce around the corner from the consumer."
+the supply chain, to produce around the corner from the

 PlantLabs's controlled conditions are underpinned by some